- Half Angel/Half Demon

 The first Hades did possess the mystical totem in the form of a Bident that had the means to sever ties binding tethered souls but since the Angel Joshua had manipulated magic to enslave the Bident to a person of his choosing that mean the individual was not the “true” user.
 The first Hades was therefore banished from the spirit realm before any damage could be done.
 Since the Bident could give life to a deceased person the first Hades could only create animated corpses since they would not possess a soul unless the life giving happened before the soul travelled to the Spirit Realm.

-In the Spirit Realm the Gatekeeper is very much the master and Hades the servant but Corbett is happy with that heirarchey since he can spend time in the mortal realm.
-The Gatekeeper also allows Corbett to comfort tethered spirits trapped in his realm as the act can often untether them without him forcibly requiring him to use his Bident.
+In the Spirit Realm the Gatekeeper is very much the master and Hades the servant but Corbett is happy with that hierarchy since he can spend time in the mortal realm.
+The Gatekeeper also allows Corbett to comfort tethered spirits trapped in the wastelands as the act can often untether them without him forcibly requiring him to use his Bident.
+In the mortal realm Hades can act how he so chooses although taking or restoring life is not a matter he takes lightly.
+He respects the Gatekeeper too much to play “god” literally but will align his power with the other Olympians if a threat is deemed serious enough.
+He will also protect himself and his power from falling into the wrong hands even if that involves taking a soul.